-James Palmer is the Asset President of BHP Mitsubishi Alliance and a member of the Inclusion and Diversity Council.
+James Palmer is the Asset President of BHP Mitsubishi Alliance.
 This is James's story.

 For me, having a workforce that reflects the diversity of the society in which we live and work is not only good for our business but it’s also just the right thing to do.
 Value and values.

 Throughout my early life and career, my experiences reflected society.
 I grew up with both parents working, the son of a maths teacher and an English teacher.
 I have a sister and brothers.
 I attended a co-ed school - there was only one school in Childers, regional Queensland!
 I also went to University with a gender balanced cohort enrolled in my Chemical Engineering Degree.

 So, it wasn’t until I stepped onto a mine site in my early twenties that I realised my experience wasn’t the experience of everyone.

 I am the husband of a wife who has always worked.
 Throughout the years we have moved around to develop each other’s careers, not just mine or not just hers.